- Vol 1: General - Topics Chapters Overview

 The Federal Highway Administration (FHWA) has a published policy on public involvement.
 The goals of this policy include:

-- To aggressively pursue improved communication and collaboration with our Federal, State and local partners in the transportation and environmental communities, including other modal administrations within the DOT.
+- To aggressively pursue improved communication and collaboration with our Federal, State and local partners in the transportation and environmental communities, including other modal administrations within the USDOT.

 - Seek new partnerships with tribal governments, businesses, transportation and environmental interest groups, resource and regulatory agencies, affected neighborhoods, and the public.